babel/babel-brunch/README.md

-6to5-brunch
+babel-brunch
 ===========
-Brunch plugin using [6to5](https://github.com/sebmck/6to5) to turn ES6 code into vanilla ES5 with no runtime required.
+Brunch plugin using [babel](https://github.com/babel/babel) to turn ES6 code into vanilla ES5 with no runtime required.

-All the `.js` files in your project will be run through the 6to5 compiler, except those it is configured to ignore.
+All the `.js` files in your project will be run through the babel compiler, except those it is configured to ignore.

 Installation
 ------------
-`npm install --save 6to5-brunch`
+`npm install --save babel-brunch`

 Configuration
 -------------
-Set [6to5 options](https://github.com/sebmck/6to5#options) in your brunch
-config (such as `brunch-config.coffee`) except for `filename` and `sourceMap` which are handled internally.
+Set [babel options](https://babeljs.io/docs/usage/options) in your brunch config (such as `brunch-config.coffee`) except for `filename` and `sourceMap` which are handled internally.

-Additionally, you can set an `ignore` value to specify which `.js` files in your project should not be compiled by 6to5.
+Additionally, you can set an `ignore` value to specify which `.js` files in your project should not be compiled by babel.
 By default, `ignore` is set to `/^(bower_components|vendor)/`.

 ```coffee